 3. Catch their attention with high-quality images

 Low, poor quality images achieve on average 94% less product views that high-quality images.
-That is why including outstanding visuals in your product page can not only build brand trust, but also help draw more traffic to your site and increase conversions.
+That is why including outstanding visuals in your product page can not only build brand trust, but also help draw more traffic to your site and increase conversions on product pages.

 Allowing customers to zoom in images to see a product up close and add multiple pictures from different angles might help convince them to proceed with a purchase.